-This procedure applies to complaints about the policies, procedures, or actions of the AJIR’s editorial staff.
-We welcome complaints as they provide an opportunity and a spur for improvement, and we aim to respond quickly, courteously, and constructively.
+This procedure applies to complaints about the policies, procedures, or actions of the IRJT’s editorial staff.
+We welcome complaints as they provide an opportunity and asper for improvement, and we aim to respond quickly, courteously, and constructively.
 Please write your complaint with journal title, vol. no., issue no., paper ID, paper title, page no.

 Our definition of a complaint is as follows: